ccnmtl/ipython-notebook/Vagrant/README.markdown

     http://localhost:8888

 ### Appendix
 The Vagrantfile will download the ipython-notebook box for you.
-If you want to reuse this box, you can
+If you want to reuse this box, you can add the box

     vagrant box add ipython-notebook http://ccnmtl.columbia.edu/projects/ipython-notebook/ipython-notebook_trusty_amd64.box

+and then simply do

+    vagrant init ipython-notebook

 Note: - you can also use a standard ubunutu box, but you will need to recompile all the dependencies.
 The only other things we changed on this box are the ipython notebook profile.
 We customized the ipython_notebook_config.py with the following settings:

     c.NotebookApp.ip = '*'